maplibre/maplibre-native/docs/src/design/ten-thousand-foot-view.md

 ### Tile Worker

-We have noted early in the document that MapLibre GL Native uses message passing to communicate with the renderer.
+We have noted early in this document that MapLibre GL Native uses message passing to communicate with the renderer.
 These messages are *immutable* by design and the render loops checks for these in each iteration.
 To simplify, there is only one thread allocated for rendering loop,